Spotlight on 10 Nursing Careers

 Travel nursing is an exciting career where nurses travel to work temporary short-term positions in different locations and in various capacities.
 The role offers higher pay than typical stationary positions, professional growth and development, and personal adventure.

-Depending on the circumstances, compensation can range from $24 to $42 per hour.
 Nurses with an RN nursing degree will have the easiest time qualifying for travel nursing positions across the United States as the degree requires a national board exam.
 LPN's will need to check licensing requirements for each state and apply for temporary licenses when needed.

 Here you will be working with the military forces both at home and overseas.
 When you work in the Armed Services, opportunities for further education, travel, and career enhancement will be available to you.
-Your pay can be up to $45,000 annually, and you may be able to receive a loan to repay your nursing school fees.

 Forensic Nurses work with law enforcement to collect evidence at crime and accident scenes.
 They are trained to identify injuries and/or death and their causes, preserve and document the chain of custody, and refer victims for appropriate follow-up care.

 As a Forensic Nurse, you can pursue a wide array of exciting nursing career opportunities, including positions in medical examiners' offices, law enforcement agencies, social service agencies, and specialized hospital units.
-Salaries start around $35 per hour and can go up to $100 per hour.

 This career is gaining popularity as online forensic nursing certification programs become more accessible for busy nurses who do not have time for traditional classroom training.